 Dog fennel, or occasionally called mayweed (Eupatorium capillifolium, FAC), is a perennial herbaceous plant in the sunflower family.
 Don fennel is highly toxic to the liver.
 However, as an essential oil it has strong anti-fungal properties.

-We FIND THE BEST SOLUTION for our customers by providing the PLANS that DELIVER RESULTS.
+We FIND THE BEST SOLUTIONS for our customers by providing Quality PLANS that DELIVER RESULTS.